 This digression into “trend stories” illustrates that while we reflect on what algorithms and other technology are doing to us that fosters misinformation problems, we may be failing to ask what we are doing to technology to spread misinformation.
 Our predliction for "trend stories," however improbable the trend asserted, leads to both creation and further consumption of such information, which can often be wrong or at least worth more scrutiny.

-Now, all of this inquiry presupposes some elasticity in how humans take on information. if human beings are incapable of improving their discernment, then admittedly insights on how to do so would be less than fruitful.
-I’ve previously argued humans are “meaning makers,” and I do believe we each can step back from first assumptions and make better choices about the meaning of events.
+Now, all of this inquiry presupposes some elasticity in how humans take on information.
+If human beings are incapable of improving their discernment, then insights on how to do so would be less than fruitful.
+I’ve previously argued humans are “meaning makers,” and I do believe are capable of stepping back from first assumptions and making more thoughtful choices about the meaning of information, including misinformation (and disinformation).

 Propaganda, though, does present challenges to this faith in human discernment.
 Theologian Jacques Ellul, for example, argued “it is not true that [humans] can choose freely with regard to what is presented to him as the truth,” and “[p]ropaganda furnishes objectives, organizes the traits of an individual into a system, and freezes them into a mold.”
 And, it may be of some comfort to St. Paul to know there is evidence that the choices we make are indeed not necessarily in our conscious control.

-I prefer to think, though, that rightness demands we protect the right of humans to so choose, even if it means they reject truth for fantasy.
-And even if free choice is inhabited with a bit of illusion – subconscious beliefs that control our thinking, and thus our actions, without our immediate awareness.
+Even if those critics are right, I'd respond that rightness demands we protect the right of humans to so choose, even if it means humans may choose poorly.
+Just because free choice is inhabited with a bit of illusion – subconscious beliefs that control our thinking, and thus our actions, without our immediate awareness - doesn't mean a government, corporation or other collection of humans should be granted total control of such choices.

 Doing so is part of a consistent ethic advocating protection for the entire human person.
 And it is consistent with voluminous studies from economists, psychologists, marketers, and counselors regarding how beliefs are formed, change, and are influenced.
 If propaganda is indeed as ineluctably effective as some contend, then certainly its methods could influence positive change in how persons interact with information and technology.